NYPD Says Overall Crime Rate Is Down Compared to Last Nov., Hate Crimes Still Surging

-Relative to November 2022, the overall NYC crime rate in November of this year has dropped by 4.1 percent.
-The finding was included in the NYPD’s latest monthly crime stats roundup.
+According to the NYPD’s latest stats roundup, the overall NYC year-over-year crime rate dropped by 4.1 percent last month.
+In other words, crime was down this November relative to the same month last year.

 There were two standout exceptions to the general crime dip.
 One, grand theft auto, was up by 7.1 percent compared to the same month a year earlier.
-Hate crime incidents have surged by 33 percent compared to last November, as well.
+Hate crime incidents have surged by 33 percent as well.

 Other monthly stats were trending downwards compared to a year ago, including a headline decrease of 18.8 percent in shooting incidents.
 On a year-to-date basis, that’s a 25.4 decline in shootings citywide.
 Murder was down by 6.5 percent.
 Robbery, rape, burglary, and grand larceny all dipped considerably as well.
 Felony assault saw a small increase of 0.9 percent on a year-over-year basis.